 Approximately one in 10 American women suffers from polycystic ovary syndrome, or PCOS, a condition related to a hormonal imbalance.
-The OB/GYN team at The Women’s Center, with eight convenient locations in the Orlando, Florida, area, can evaluate your PCOS symptoms and offer treatment.
+The OB/GYN team at The Women's Center, with convenient locations in Orlando, St. Cloud, Altamonte Springs, Oviedo, Ocoee, Winter Park and Celebration, Florida, can evaluate your PCOS symptoms and offer treatment.
 To find out more about PCOS, call one of the offices in Orlando, St. Cloud, Altamonte Springs, Oviedo, Ocoee, and Celebration, or book an appointment online.

 Polycystic ovary syndrome describes an imbalance of reproductive hormones that cause problems in a woman’s ovaries.
 Women with PCOS usually have too many androgens, or male sex hormones.
 As a result, the eggs developed in the ovaries may not release as they should or form regularly.
 PCOS can lead to infertility and the development of cysts in the ovaries.